-Major violations of academic and/or professional integrity include, but are not limited to, the following:
+Major violations of academic and/or professional integrity include , but are not limited to, the following:

-iviajor violations of academic and/or professional integrity in T Violation Consequence Offering for course credit as one's own work, wholly or in part, the Minimum - Completion of an additional assignment or work of another.
+Violation Consequence Offering for course credit as one's own work, wholly or in part, the Minimum - Completion of an additional assignment or work of another.
 Incorporating into one's work offered for a receive an "E"/zero for the test or assignment. course credit passages taken either verbatim or in substance from the work of another, unless the student cites the original author.
-Maximum - Expulsion from the Edson College of Nursing and Health Innovation (Edson College).
-Submitting unauthorized collaborative work as one's own.
+Maximum - Expulsion from Edson College Submitting unauthorized collaborative work as one's own.
 Minimum - Receive an "E"/zero for the assignment.
-Maximum - Expulsion from the Edson College.
-Obtaining or attempting to obtain unauthorized prior knowledge of Minimum - Receive an "E"/zero for the test or an examination or assignment. assignment. - Maximum - Expulsion from Edson College.
+Maximum - Expulsion from Edson College.
+Obtaining or attempting to obtain unauthorized prior knowledge of Minimum - Receive an "E"/zero for the test or an examination or assignment. assignment.
+Maximum - Expulsion from Edson College.
 Consulting notes, outlines, references or verbal/written answers Minimum - Receive an "E"/zero for the test or during an examination when disallowed. assignment.
-333.8 Maximum - Expulsion from the Edson College.
-Selling, giving, or in any way transmitting to another student Minimum - Receive an "E"/zero for the test or unauthorized information on or during examinations or assignment. assignments. assignment.
 Maximum - Expulsion from the Edson College.
-Taking an examination or satisfying any other course requirement Minimum - Receive an "E"/zero for the test or in the place of another student; or having another student take an assignment. examination or satisfy any other course requirement for you. assignment. examination of satisfy any other course requirement for you.
+Selling, giving, or in any way transmitting to another student Minimum - Receive an "E"/zero for the test or unauthorized information on or during examinations or assignment. assignments.
 Maximum - Expulsion from the Edson College.
-Failing to report an act that a student believes in good faith Minimum - Counseling or completion of an additional violates the Academic and Professional Integrity Policy. assignment. violates the readenile and Professional integrity Policy. doorg/ment.
+Taking an examination or satisfying any other course requirement Minimum - Receive an "E"/zero for the test or in the place of another student; or having another student take an assignment. examination or satisfy any other course requirement for you.
 Maximum - Expulsion from the Edson College.
+Failing to report an act that a student believes in good faith Minimum - Counseling or completion of an additional violates the Academic and Professional Integrity Policy. assignment.
+Maximum - Expulsion from the Edson College.
 Falsifying any medical records, including intentional omissions.
-Minimum - Receive an "E"/zero for the course. raisilying any medical records, including internetial critisatoris.
-William Receive all 2 /2ero for the education Maximum - Expulsion from the Edson College.
+Minimum - Receive an "E"/zero for the course.
+Maximum - Expulsion from the Edson College.
 Falsifying attendance at a required agency, home visit, professional Minimum - Receive an "E"/zero for the assignment. meeting, or research/clinical experience.
-7 meeting, or research, comment experiences Maximum - Expulsion from the Edson College.
-Modifying without faculty approval an examination, paper, or Minimum - Receive an "E"/zero for the test or report for the purpose of obtaining additional credit. assignment. report for the purpose of obtaining additional dream. assignment.
 Maximum - Expulsion from the Edson College.
-Falsifying or misrepresenting data collection for an assignment, Minimum - Receive an "E"/zero for the test or project, or paper. assignment. n system to property 0 Maximum - Expulsion from the Edson College.
+Modifying without faculty approval an examination, paper, or Minimum - Receive an "E"/zero for the test or report for the purpose of obtaining additional credit. assignment.
+Maximum - Expulsion from the Edson College.
+Falsifying or misrepresenting data collection for an assignment, Minimum - Receive an "E"/zero for the test or project, or paper. assignment.
+Maximum - Expulsion from the Edson College.
 Making unauthorized changes in any reported grade or official Minimum/Maximum - Expulsion from the Edson academic report College.
 Physical or verbal threats to clients, faculty, peers, and staff.
-Minimum - Counseling. , 5.53.
-5. Verbar an eath to orients, faculty, peers, and staff.
+Minimum - Counseling.
 Maximum - Expulsion from the Edson College.
 Offensive or abusive language to others.
-Minimum - Counseling. and the standard language to others.
+Minimum - Counseling.
 Maximum - Expulsion from the Edson College.
 Other violations of the Code for Nurses.
-Minimum - Counseling. other violations of the code for Mulaca.
-William Counselling.
-Maximum - Expulsion from the Edson College.
+Minimum - Counseling.
+Maximum - Expulsion from the Edson College. ome offenses will be reported to the respective licensing bodies